 Unlike other forms of marketing where you are going after a broad audience, the people who are opting-in to your email newsletter are dedicated customers.
 And dedicated customers are more likely to buy things.

-There’s a reason ratings and reviews are so important—customers want to know about other people’s experiences before they commit to buy, which makes a testimonial page a website page you must have.
+There’s a reason ratings and reviews are so important—customers want to know about other people’s experiences before they commit to buying, which makes a testimonial page a website page you must have.

 If you have a website that is sophisticated enough to have ratings tied to specific products on each page, amazing!
 If not, get one comprehensive testimonial page on your website.

-This could include email snippets from happy customers with their name (make sure to ask permission first!).
+This could include email snippets from happy customers with their names (make sure to ask permission first!).
 You could also ask customers to submit testimonials via your email newsletter.

 Check out our own testimonials page here